jackavh/javalamo/DEVLOG.md

 # Sunday 4/2/2023

 Got the dev environment ready, and set up Maven to manage Deeplearning4J and other dependencies as they pop up.
 In the background I am researching with a two pronged approach.
 On one end, I am reading and re-reading the Transformer paper, "Attention is All You Need," while trying my best to understand the super complex technical jargon.
 On the other end, I am watching a nice lecture series by Andrej Karpathy building from the ground up, very intuitive and simple.
 I am finding that the eureka moments are abundant with this method.
 Finally, I am reading through relevant pages of the Deeplearning4J documentation to get some understanding of future implementations.

+# Wednesday 4/5/2023

+Implemented some data processing.
+First, I found a source for using ALL of wikipedia as a training set.
+Using this data involved getting WikiExtractor, a python library working.
+Luckily I have a Macbook because it did not work on Windows.
+Then, implemented final_pass.py which does finishing touches on the output from WikiExtractor.
+This is where lemming will be implemented among other data cleaning operations.
+It also splits the output into multiple files, which will be good for memory because the Wikipedia dataset is 20Gb.